Capintro Launches as a Category 5 Regulated Company

 Date

+With SCA Approval, Capintro transitions to a fully licensed UAE entity to expand offering and better support clients access the region

-(MENAFN- Capintro Partners, Ltd.) DUBAI, January 14th 2025 – Capintro Securities & Financial Products Promotion L.L.C.
+DUBAI, January 14th 2025 – Capintro Securities & financial Products Promotion L.L.C.
 (Capintro), a pioneering financial services capital raising firm, proudly announces its official launch as a Category 5 regulated company under the oversight of the UAE Securities & Commodities Authority (SCA).
 This milestone marks the culmination of an extensive regulatory process, with Capintro recently receiving its final license to operate.

 Capintro has a proven track record in the financial services industry, having previously operated as a representative office of Capintro Partners, Ltd., a UK-regulated entity.
 The transition to a fully licensed, locally regulated entity underscores Capintro’s commitment to delivering enhanced capital raising services to fund managers throughout the region while adhering to the highest standards of compliance and governance.